 - The investigator’s plan for de-identifying datasets is consistent with the standards outlined in the GDS Policy

-Once the review process is complete, the IRB will provide the investigator with the IRB Affirmation Letter for submission to the Office of Sponsored Programs.
+Once the review process is complete, the IRB will provide the investigator with the IRB Affirmation Letter for submission to the University of Pittsburgh Office of Sponsored Programs.
 The IRB letter will include appropriate future use of data as well as any restrictions based on consent language review.
 In general, the review process may take up to two weeks.
-However, investigators should not expect rapid IRB review for long-ongoing studies with multiple protocol/consent versions.
+However, investigators should not expect rapid IRB review for long, ongoing studies with multiple protocol/consent versions.

 For studies proposing to use genomic data from cell lines or clinical specimens that were created or collected after the effective date of the Policy, NIH expects that informed consent for future research use and broad data sharing will have been obtained even if the cell lines or clinical specimens are de-identified.